vikas23504/my-HTML-CSS/README.md

 ## 📅 14/04/2026
 Today, I finished the core topics of React.
 I also created a new repository for React projects to help clear my concepts and strengthen my understanding.

+## 📅 16/04/2026
+Today I create a previous project in this project i create two new pages one is privacy policy and 2nd is terms of service and also craete a smaal project in react